 A commission is pay based on performance, such as a percentage of sales revenue or the number of units a salesman moves.
 A bonus is extra pay given for exceptional performance.
-As far as the Internal Revenue Service is concerned, there's not much tax difference between them.
+As far as the Internal Revenue Service is concerned, there's not much tax difference between them, and you'll usually have to pay taxes on them.
+Here's what you should know about the difference between bonus and commission wages when tax time comes and how you can reduce taxes.

 The IRS classes both bonuses and commissions as supplemental wages.
 This category covers any payments to employees that are not regular weekly or hourly salary or wages.
 Bonuses, commissions, overtime, severance pay and retroactive back pay all fall into this category.

-•If the company makes two separate payments or identifies separate amounts on the paycheck, it has two options.
-One is to withhold a flat 25 percent from the bonus or commission pay.
+- If the company makes two separate payments or identifies separate amounts on the paycheck, it has two options.
+One is to withhold a flat 22 percent from the bonus or commission pay.
 The other is to figure out the total withholding for the pay period, subtract the withholding on regular wages and take the rest out of supplemental pay.

-•If an employee's bonus or commission pay tops $1 million in a year, the withholding is at the highest current income tax rate.
+- If an employee's bonus or commission pay tops $1 million in a year, the withholding is at the highest current income tax rate, which is 37 percent as of 2021.

 Another difference is that where commissions are almost invariably cash, bonuses and awards may be in kind – a stereo, a gift certificate, a trip abroad.
 The value of these non-cash bonuses is taxable income, and the company reports it in Box 1 of the W-2.
 The employee pays tax on it as usual.